cphurley82/toyssd/docs/toyssd_devops_design.md

 uv run invoke cpp-test
 ```

+## Dockerfile

+We use a slim Ubuntu 24.04 base image that installs only minimal system dependencies with APT, installs `uv`, and then pre-installs the project’s Python tooling into an image-local virtual environment.

+Key points:

+- APT installs compiler toolchain and system libraries only (cmake, build-essential, clang-tools, libaio, zlib, numa, fio, etc.).
+- `uv` is installed globally and used to create a persistent virtual environment at `/opt/toyssd/.venv` via `uv sync` during image build.
+- Only dependency metadata (`pyproject.toml`, and optionally `uv.lock`) is copied into the image at build time.
+No project source code is copied.
+At runtime, the repository is bind-mounted at `/src`.
+- `UV_PROJECT_ENVIRONMENT=/opt/toyssd/.venv` is set so `uv run` from within the container uses the pre-baked environment rather than creating or modifying environments on the bind mount.
+- If you prefer strict pinning, add a `uv.lock`, copy it in the Dockerfile, and use `uv sync --frozen` for reproducible, cacheable builds.
+When the lock or `pyproject.toml` changes, rebuild the image to update dependencies.
+Default policy here is to omit `uv.lock` and allow latest-compatible resolution at build time; CI publishes a snapshot for traceability.
+- Runtime containers should not attempt to install/update Python packages; if they would, rely on the existing `UV_PROJECT_ENVIRONMENT` and optionally set `UV_NO_SYNC=1` to avoid accidental network or writes.

+Developer ergonomics:

+- Run CMake/CTest commands directly in the container with your host UID/GID to avoid root-owned files.
+- Run Python tooling through `uv run` inside the container; it will use the pre-baked environment without touching the bind-mounted worktree.

 ## TODO (Migration Plan)

 This repository already has a solid CMake/CTest foundation, Docker for reproducible builds, and CI that builds/tests in Docker and runs clang-format checks.
 To fully align with the new design, implement the following high-level steps: